jpace/glark/README.md

         --and 0 this '!/that/'

-    which means "match and line that has "this", but not "that".
+    which means "match a line that has "this", but not "that".

 ## HIGHLIGHTING